Prof. Scott Campbell (home)

 The expectation is that students will complete all the requirements for courses on time (following the deadlines stated in the syllabus).
 In exceptional situations, I will consider a student's request for a temporary "incomplete" grade ("I") on the grade sheet.
 When the student has subsequently submitted all course materials, I will evaluate the materials and fill out a "change of grade" form and give to the College registrar.
 Please note: Requests for incompletes are NOT automatic; you must request and receive permission to take an incomplete before the end of the term.
 Please also read these URP and Rackham requirements for incompletes below.

-• the Rackham policy on incompletes (Rackham Graduate School Academic Policies (1.
-General Academic Requirements and Regulations) (accessed April 29, 2008):
+• the Rackham policy on incompletes (Rackham Graduate School Academic Policies (4.
+Coursework, Grading and Academic Standing) (accessed 27 Oct 2009):

 "A student may receive a grade of Incomplete ("I") only if the work remaining to be done for the course by the end of the semester is small and the instructor approves an extension for completing the unfinished work.
 The instructor must agree to this arrangement and determine a deadline for finishing the assigned work before a grade is assigned.
 The notation of "I" remains a permanent part of the academic record.
 When coursework is completed to the satisfaction of the instructor, the grade will appear on the transcript as, for example, "I B+."
 The grade point average is based only on hours of coursework completed."